Ambient device

-Ambient devices are a type of consumer electronics, characterized by their ability to be perceived at-a-glance, also known as "glanceable".
+Ambient devices is a type of consumer electronics, characterized by their ability to be perceived at-a-glance, also known as "glanceable".
 Ambient devices use pre-attentive processing to display information and are aimed at minimizing mental effort.
 Associated fields include ubiquitous computing and calm technology.
 The concept is closely related to the Internet of things.

 The New York Times Magazine announced ambient devices as one of its Ideas of the Year in 2002.
 The award recognized a start-up company, Ambient Devices, whose first product Ambient Orb, was a frosted-glass ball lamp, which maps information to a linear color spectrum and displays the trend in the data.
 Other products in the genre include the 2008 Chumby, and the 2012 52-LED device MooresCloud (a reference to Moore's Law) from Australia.

 Research on ambient devices began at Xerox Parc, with a paper co-written by Mark Weiser and John Seely Brown, entitled Calm Computing.